janaagaard75/janaagaard75.github.io/posts/comments.md

 clientId
 ```

+Exception: Structural comments, for example in your Webpack configuration file.

-I think that some developers write placeholder comments for themselves when they start out, so that hey have an idea of what their code will like like, when they done.
+I think that some developers write placeholder comments in the code to help them the code while writing.
 Great!
 Just remember to remove the comments before making the pull request.

 ## How-Comments